 - Emergency assistance as needed

 The Department’s Public Safety officers perform accident, crime, and loss prevention functions which include identifying vulnerability to crime, fire, and accidents, and designing and implementing programs to reduce such incidents.
 They also educate the University staff on how to create and maintain a safer and more secure academic and residential environment.
 All Missouri State University Public Safety Officers have the authority necessary to request identification of University members; enforce Missouri State policies, rules, regulations, and codes; and report any alleged irregularities.

 It is a policy of the University to regularly monitor, through the Springfield Police Department, criminal activity at off-campus locations of recognized student organizations.
 Reports that include such activity are obtained on a regular basis from the Police Department by the Office of Safety and Transportation.
-The Department of Safety and Transportation will give timely notice to the University community on certain crimes that represent a continuing threat to students and police (Springfield Police Department – campus substation), or Springfield Police Department (main station).
+The Department of Safety and Transportation will give timely notice to the University community on certain crimes that constitute a serious or continuing threat to members of the University community.

 Standard of conduct